 A clean school is a great place to learn and work.
-Please keep STREAM clean by putting trash in trash cans.
+Please keep STREAM clean by putting trash and recycling in the proper waste cans.
 Marking on any school property is vandalism - so don't do it.
 Students must use care and be responsible with their school issued iPad, laptops, tech equipment, and books.